magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 1.6.6 =
+* NEW: MPD now recognises previously copied media files to prevent duplicate media instances when copying the same page multiple times.
+* Fixed: Media files are no longer assigned the wrong post_mime_type in some senarios

 = 1.6.5 =
 * NEW: Now copies ACF file field-type.
 * Now correctly copies post_slug if it has been updated by user.